labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step2.md

 def read_csv_as_instances(filename, cls):
     '''
-    Read CSV data into a list of instances
+    Read CSV data into a list of class instances

+    Args:
+        filename: Path to the CSV file
+        cls: Class to create instances from

+    Returns:
+        List of class instances with data from the CSV file
     '''
     records = []
     with open(filename) as file: